 If this causes too much difficulty for you, do not build a system based on testing or unstable, but rather, use stable. live-build always defaults to the stable release.

-It is out of the scope of this manual to train you to correctly identify and fix problems in packages of the development distributions, however, there are two things you can always try: If a build fails when the target distribution is testing, try unstable.
-If unstable does not work either, revert to testing and pin the newer version of the failing package from unstable (see APT pinning for details).
+It is out of the scope of this manual to train you to correctly identify and fix problems in packages of the development distributions, however, you can always try the following: If a build fails when the target distribution is testing, try unstable.
+If unstable does work, revert to testing and pin the newer version of the failing package from unstable (see APT pinning for details).

 To ensure that a particular bug is not caused by an uncleanly built system, please always rebuild the whole live system from scratch to see if the bug is reproducible.